Daztek/NWNX-WSL/README.md

 ### Updating NWNX:EE

+If you want to update NWNX:EE at some point you can do the following:

 - `cd unified`
 - `git pull`
 - `./Scripts/buildnwnx.sh -j 4`
 - `cd`

 ### Setting up Redis

+If you want Redis support, you can do the following:

 - `sudo apt install -y redis-server`
 - `sudo nano /etc/redis/redis.conf`